Balasys/zorp-docker/tls-termination/README.md

 ### `ZORP_TLS_TERMINATION_SERVICE_ENABLED`

 This variable is mandatory and specifies the space separated list of services that will be enabled for TLS termination.
-Now the only possible value is https.
+The following values are accepted:

+* https
+* imaps